-- 36. Member States should involve communities in M&E of health interventions, including emergency interventions by including the community in intra and after-action reviews.
-Co-develop or update M&E systems and tools with multisectoral and multi-stakeholder partners using consensus-building processes. - 37.
-Member States should generate evidence on the social, environmental and behavioural determinants of health and well-being, and to understand the contexts of public health events while harnessing local knowledge and practices.43 - 38.
-Member States should generate accessible and high-quality data disaggregated (age, sex, geographic location, social and economic status) public health and health systems and cross-sector data to assess impact on health and wellbeing.
-Ensure strategic communications to translate knowledge and evidence to inform decision-making and the design of interventions. - 39.
-Member States should ensure capacity within the Ministry of Health to collect, analyse and act on social, environmental and behavioural evidence (e.g., integrating behavioural insights function within the Ministry of Health, identifying or appointing behavioural and social scientists, anthropologists, etc.) and work with academic institutions able to evaluate and analyze community engagement processes.
-Ensure that these cadres and academic partners can translate and support the Government in using the evidence to inform plans and policies. - 40.
-Member States should promote the sharing of learnings from community-led interventions and community engagement in health promotion and health service delivery, including efforts from different phases of emergencies across local settings (e.g., through cross-learning visits, mentoring systems, and publication of reports).
-Prioritize documentation of past experiences and build sustainable and easy-to-use systems for capturing ongoing and future work.
-Governments with support from WHO should facilitate cross-border sharing of best practices and lessons to inform policies and actions at all levels.
+- 36. Member States should involve communities in M&E of health interventions, including those that promote health or address risky and harmful behaviours, as well as emergency interventions, including intra- and after-action reviews.
+This involvement should extend to intra-action and post-action reviews.
+Collaborate with multisectoral and multistakeholder partners to co-develop or update M&E systems and tools.
+Ensure consensus-building processes are used. - 37.
+Member States should generate evidence on the social, environmental and behavioural determinants of health and well-being, including causes of ill-health.
+This could include understanding the contexts of public health events and behavioural aspects contributing to alcohol and substance abuse.
+Additionally, they should synthesize evidence on relevant and effective local knowledge and practices. - 38.
+Member States should generate accessible and high-quality public health, health systems and cross-sector data that can be broken down by age, sex, geographic location, social and economic status.
+These data should help assess health and well-being outcomes.
+Use effective communication strategies to translate knowledge and evidence into decision-making and intervention design. - 39.
+Member States should ensure that their Ministry of Health has the capacity to collect, analyse and act on social, environmental and behavioural evidence.
+This may involve integrating a behavioural insights function and appointing behavioural and social scientists, or anthropologists, among others.
+Collaborate with academic institutions capable of evaluating and analysing community engagement processes.
+These experts and academic partners should assist governments in using the evidence to inform plans and policies. - 40.
+Member States should promote the sharing of learnings from community-led interventions and community engagement in health promotion and health service delivery, including efforts from different phases of emergencies across local settings.
+Sharing of experiences could be done through cross-learning visits, mentoring systems, and publication of reports.
+Prioritize documentation of past experiences and develop user-friendly systems for capturing ongoing and future work.
+Governments with support from WHO should facilitate sharing of best practices and lessons across borders to inform policies and actions at all levels by developing a regional framework for sharing experiences.